High straw price set to take dip

 Christopher Trower of the Hay and Straw Merchants Association believes many traders are being forced to pay top whack for barley and wheat straw at auction just to keep themselves covered.

-“There are still a lot of enquiries being made, but with prices for barley still between 70 and 100/tonne delivered, demand has definitely been hit.”
+"There are still a lot of enquiries being made, but with prices for barley still between £70 and £100/t delivered, demand has definitely been hit."

 Paradoxically, buyers have been out in force at the two big pre-Christmas straw auctions in the Cotswolds and Berkshire.

-Stow-based Tayler Fletchers offering saw nationwide competition taking about 5000 tonne off farms and leaving only two lots unsold.
+Stow-based Tayler Fletchers offering saw nationwide competition taking about 5000t off farms and leaving only two lots unsold.
 "A flying trade would be an understatement," said a spokesman for the company.

-Dreweatt Neate saw a similar demand at Newbury with 2000 tonne swapping hands and a total clearance of all lots.
+Dreweatt Neate saw a similar demand at Newbury with 2000t swapping hands and a total clearance of all lots.
 Barley averaged £84/t and wheat £68/t, reports the company.